-We consider an adrenal test when people have these symptoms and conditions, which are all linked with adrenal dysregulation:
+We consider an adrenal test when people have symptoms and conditions that can be linked to adrenal dysregulation, such as these:

 - PMS, perimenopause symptoms, PCOS, infertility

 - Unexplained abdominal weight gain (apple-shaped body)

 - Muscle pain or rapid muscle/joint breakdown and degeneration

 - Anxiety and depression